JDAI-CV/fast-reid/MODEL_ZOO.md

 - The "Name" column contains a link to the config file.
 Running `tools/train_net.py` with this config file and 1 GPU will reproduce the model.
-- The *model id* column is provided for ease of reference.
-To check downloaded file integrity, any model on this page contains tis md5 prefix in its file name.
-- Training curves and other statistics can be found in `metrics` for each model.

 ### Common Settings for all Person reid models